2012 DNC: A View from the Maryland Women's Caucus

 Baltimore Mayor Stephanie Rawlings Blake warns that Mitt Romney would take us back to unequal wages for working women and unequal health care for women.
 “So much is at stake and I hope women realize it,“ says the mayor, adding with confidence, “We’re not going back.”

-More articles in WMC News & Features by Category: Economy, Health, LGBTQIA, Politics, Race/Ethnicity
+More articles by Category: Economy, Health, LGBTQIA, Politics, Race/Ethnicity